birdwing/HA_Blueprints/automations/to-do_chore_notifications.md

 If you have a task/chore that requires having something in stock, such as Air filters or Chlorine Tablets, you can create a Home Assistant [Counter Helper](https://www.home-assistant.io/integrations/counter/) to keep track of how much you have in stock.
-Then when your "Replace Air Conditioner Tablets" task/chore is marked complete on your to-do list, you can call the [counter.decrement](https://www.home-assistant.io/integrations/counter/#service-counterdecrement) service for that Counter Helper to keep automatically update how much is left in stock.
+Then when your "Replace Air Conditioner Tablets" task/chore is marked complete on your to-do list, you can call the [counter.decrement](https://www.home-assistant.io/integrations/counter/#service-counterdecrement) service for that Counter Helper to automatically update how much is left in stock.

 *Yaml put into the "When chore is completed" blueprint input.*
 ```yaml